roadwarriorslive/Pipulate/README.md

 ### Project Background
-I've been at this since 1994 with Microsoft idc/htx files, which is pretty much when Web-accessible databases first became accessible to hacks like me that haven't taken the plunge into Linux yet.
+I've been at this since 1994 with Microsoft idc/htx files, which is pretty much when Web-accessible databases first became accessible to hackers like me that haven't taken the plunge into Linux yet.
 The system has undergone many iterations, becoming very Ruby-on-Rails-like long before ROR ever hit the scene.
 But I'm not a compsci guy like David Heinemeier Hansson, and that's good